impresso/NZZ-black-letter-ground-truth/README.md

    - moreover, we corrected the text regions where necessary
    - for the pages where we detected the text with the HTR model, we straightened the line boxes

- ## additionsl remarks
+ ## Additional remarks
- there are pages which have been slightly cut at the right-hand side. this stems from the digitisation process by the NZZ. for future versions, we should replace these pages.
+There are pages which have been slightly cut at the right-hand side. this stems from the digitisation process by the NZZ. for future versions, we should replace these pages.

+ ## Training and test data for Transkribus HTR model
+ Our paper about Transkribus HTR for improving the OCR of black letter in newspaper texts can be found here <INSERT LINK>.
+We used the text in the following years for testing:
+ 1780, 1790, 1800, 1810, 1820, 1830, 1840, 1850, 1860, 1870, 1880, 1890, 1904, 1910, 1915, 1929, 1939

 ## transcribors:
  - Isabelle Meraner
  - Camille Watter